wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Server-Side-Tutorial.md

 Note that this call returns activations in all states (including removed or not completed) for all applications.
 You can filter out only the activations you need to be displayed in your list, or select a more specific method on the client instance.

-The resulting list visualization is up to you, here is a generic mockup:
+The resulting list visualization is up to you, here is a generic mockup capturing most of the possible states:

 ![ Internet Banking - Activation List ](./15.png)